opendilab/DI-engine-docs/source/hands_on/ppo.rst

 Overview
 ---------
 PPO(Proximal Policy Optimization) was proposed in `Proximal Policy Optimization Algorithms <https://arxiv.org/pdf/1707.06347.pdf>`_.
+The key question to answer is that how can we utilize the existing data to take the most possible improvement step for the policy without accidentally leading to performance collapse.
 PPO follows the idea of TRPO, which restricts the step of policy update by KL-divergence, and uses clipped probability ratios of the new and old policies to replace the direct KL-divergence restriction.
 This adaptation is simpler to implement and avoid the calculation of the Hessian matrix in TRPO.

 Quick Facts
 -----------